openfootball/league-starter/v0/README.md

-# football.db League Quick Starter Sample - Mauritius Premier League
+# football.db League Quick Starter Sample V0 - Mauritius Premier League

+**Note - this is the write-up for the older v0 version.**

 Create your own datasets in plain text for your own league(s) from scratch